 4.9 (831 ratings) 117 Courses | 25+ Projects | 600+ Hours | Full Lifetime Access | Certificate of Completion

 This signifies that all the bidders have an equal chance of winning the bid as all get a fair share of chances.
 This type of reverse bidding is designed for such commodity items where the price is most likely the only key differentiator.

 This type of reverse bidding is used mainly for public stock offerings.
 It offers a lot of flexibility, but it can even drop the prices and might complicate the supply chain process.

 #4 – Japanese Auction

 This type of reverse auction begins when the buyers send suppliers an opening price.
-Suppliers can only participate after accepting the opening price which means that they are completely agreeing with all the defined requirements.
+Suppliers can only participate after accepting the opening price, which means that they completely agree with all the defined requirements.